AGO061/BuckshotRouletteModLoader/README.md

 You can now run the BRML using the command `./brml.sh` in the `Buckshot Roulette` directory.

 ## Troubleshooting
-To run the Windows installer version with OpenGL3, change the following line:
+To run the Windows installer version with OpenGL3, change the following line in `brml.bat`:
 ```
 start "" "%%i"
 ```